-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 3.4 Action: This action provides targeted and increased This action will be Family Engagement for Families of students who are identified as English Learners Need: English Learner performance Scope: Limited to Unduplicated Student Group(s) support for families of students who identify as English Learners in accessing school resources and participating in engagement activities. measured by increased parent participation in school events such as ELAC and DELAC.
-4.5 Action: Materials to Provide Increased and Improved Services Students Who Receive Foster Youth Services in the Community School Need: Support for Foster Youth Scope: Limited to Unduplicated Student Group(s) The action is designed to provide supplemental support and material for Foster Youth Students in material they may need for school.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness resources to assist their students with their English language skills at home.
+This action will support the student and parent needs and targeted improvement in ELPAC and SBAC ELA scores.
+Scope: Limited to Unduplicated Student Group(s) 4.5 Action: Materials to Provide Increased and Improved Services Students Who Receive Foster Youth Services in the Community School The action is designed to provide supplemental support and material for Foster Youth Students in material they may need for school.
 This action will be monitored by the number of students served and tracked on FosterVision.
+Need: Supplemental support for Foster Homeless Youth who experience hardships that cause inequities in education.
+Educational partner feedback expressed supplemental support with basic supplies is needed for our Foster Homeless Youth students.
+Scope: Limited to Unduplicated Student Group(s)